-interesting option when both disks are available which is called symmetric surgery or contraction [FQ90]: we remove cylinders around both curves but we think mod 2 and leave the square where the cylinders intersect in the space, and then we put in four disks (one pair for each cap) back in.
+We have a lot to learn about 1-stage capped gropes.
+The discussion by Mike in the lectures here is useful, Lecture 8, 14:20-20:13.
+A 1-stage capped grope is simply an oriented surface with a single boundary component with disks attached along a symplectic basis, Figure 75 shows the genus one case.
+Let us first look at the picture in three dimensions.
+If we have embedded caps as in the picture, then we can certainly use either one of them to turn the punctured torus into a disk by surgery.
+But there is another interesting option when both disks are available which is called $symmetric\ surgery$ or $contraction\ [FQ90]$ : we remove cylinders around both curves but we think mod 2 and leave the square where the cylinders intersect in the space, and then we put in four disks (one pair for each cap) back in.
 The virtue of this construction is that it allows us to trade intersections with caps for self-intersections of whatever was intersecting the caps.
-Indeed, say something called X intersects the caps as in Figure 72, then the observation if that, after the contraction we can push one arc up and the other down.
-Note that this process of pushing off the contraction creates two self-intersections of X for each intersection with the caps.
+Indeed, say something called X intersects the caps as in Figure 76, then the observation if that, after the contraction we can push one arc up and the other down.
+Note that this process of $pushing\ off\ the\ contraction\ creates\ two\ self-intersections\ of\ X$ for each intersection with the caps.

 Remark 8.5.
-Why is this an important technology?
-Recall that one of the key points in Casson's constructions was to clean things up by promoting homological duals to geometric duals which we called dual spheres.
-They are what makes these constructions run, they enable us to make higher stages in Casson towers and eventually to build Casson handles.
+Lecture 8, 20:13 - 24:00 Why is this an important technology?
+Recall that one of the key points in Casson's constructions was to clean things up by promoting homological duals to geometric duals which we called transverse or dual spheres.
+Recall that a transverse sphere to a surface enables us to see that the surface is $\pi_1$ -negligible using finger moves.
+Thus transverse spheres are what makes these constructions run; they enable us to attach higher stages in Casson towers and eventually to build Casson handles.
 It turns out that, if we understand it correctly, contraction is a very efficient machine for producing dual spheres.
-In fact, a test of how efficient it was has enabled Quinn to prove the annulus conjecture in dimension four [Qui82] (see also [Edw84]).
+In fact, a test of how efficient it is, is that it has enabled Quinn to prove the annulus conjecture in dimension four [Qui82] (see also [Edw84]).
 He thought of the annulus conjecture as a controlled h-cobordism theorem and in order to do h-cobordism with geometric control you need ready access to dual spheres everywhere, you couldn't go looking for them far away.